To make an appointment at the Men's Health Center, call 1-877-641-4636 or fill out our form.

 Premature ejaculation is one of the most common types of sexual dysfunction.
 Most men have experienced it, and about 1 in 3 men will have problems with premature ejaculation at some point in their lives.

 Doctors haven't pinpointed the exact causes of premature ejaculation.
 However, feelings of anxiety, guilt, stress, or depression can make it worse.
-This condition is most often thought to be psychological.
+This condition is most often thought to be psychological, although it may involve a mix of psychological and medical factors.

 This condition is indicated by uncontrolled ejaculation that happens before you expect it to or after little sexual stimulation.